EliasNimlandLind/collaboration-organizer/README.md

 ## Planned changes and features

-- Translate all text to English
+- Rename files to enforce standards
 - Create, replace, update and delete functionality on articles
 - Being able to upload files such as articles written in advance
 - Background replacement
 - TypeScript migration
 - Progressive web app features such as caching
-- Offline editing similar to the one found in Google Docs